ramit21/geb-groovy-automation/README.md

 6) Make sure that path of groovy files (/test/groovy) is correctly configured in Java build path, and in the Groovy Compiler settings.
 The output folder for /test/groovy should be gebpoc/target/test-classe as in the screenshot (java build path.jpg)

-7) The sceurity settings should be same on IE for all options in Tools -> Security.
+7) The security settings should be same on IE for all options in Tools -> Security.

 8) Launch the test suite: mvn test